wushouhe/fabric-tools/README.md

 type, and build out the necessary components.
 After running this script, logout and then login to pick up updates to Hyperledger Fabric specific environment variables.

+To run the script:
+sudo su -  (if you currently are not root)
+<path-of-script>/zSystemsFabricBuild.sh options

 NOTE: Prerequisite packages are required to build and use RocksDB which may not reside in your default package management repositories.
 There is the possibility that extra steps might be needed to add the additional repositories to your system.